westonea252/KillerHomeLab/1-Forest_Parent-Child-Domain_1-Workstation/README.md

 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example: killerhomelab).
 - Child Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example: it).
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
-Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
+Enter first 2 octets of your desired Address Space for Virtual Network 1 Parent Domain (Example:  10.1)
 - Vnet2ID.
-Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)
+Enter first 2 octets of your desired Address Space for Virtual Network 2 Child Domain(Example:  10.2)
 - Reverse Lookup1.
-Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
+Enter first 2 octets of your desired Address Space in Reverse for your Parent Domain (Example:  1.10)
+- Reverse Lookup2.
+Enter first 2 octets of your desired Address Space in Reverse for your Child Domain (Example:  2.10)
 - DC1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 1 OS Version
 - DC2OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 2 OS Version
 - WK1OSVersion.
 Workstation1 OS Version is not configurable and set to 19h1-pro (Windows 10).